Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 ## Teaching Assistants

-In addition to myself, we will be supported with a teaching assistant this semester.
+In addition to myself, we will be supported with a two teaching assistant this semester.

 If you are unable to solve problems on your own or through the course Moodle forum (more to come on that later), you should e-mail a TA for help.

+- [matthew.knight@umconnect.umt.edu]

 - [cole.grant@umconnect.umt.edu]